Esteban Granero: Return to Real

 On 21 July 2009, Real Madrid exercised their buyback option in a reported €4 million deal, and Granero scored three goals during preseason.
 His first official one came in his first start, when he opened a 3–0 La Liga away win over RCD Espanyol on 12 September.
 In his first season, where his team eventually came out empty in silverware, he alternated the bench with starts, with irregular performances.

 In the 2010–11 campaign, after the club purchased two players in similar positions, Sami Khedira and Mesut Özil, Granero was limited mainly to substitute appearances.
 On 16 January 2011 he scored as a substitute against UD Almería, in a 1–1 draw at the bottom-placed side.

-Granero's situation became worse in 2011–12, with even Fábio Coentrão – another compatriot of manager José Mourinho who was signed in the off-season, originally as a left fullback – being preferred over him as central midfielder.
+Granero's situation became worse in 2011–12, with even Fábio Coentrão – another compatriot of manager José Mourinho who was signed in the off-season, originally as a left full-back – being preferred over him as central midfielder.